entur/oidc-auth-client/oidc-client/README.md

 when(accessTokenFactory.getAccessToken()).thenReturn("Bearer ABC");
 ```

-The starter will detect whether an existing AccessTokenFactory exists (in the above case the mock).
+The starter will detect whether an existing AccessTokenFactory exists (in the above case, the mock).
 See [example](src/test/java/org/entur/auth/client/MockConfigurationTest.java).

 ## Development
 Clone the repository: